Skip to main content

 • “@cubic-dev-ai can you generate a fix for this?”

-• “@cubic-dev-ai please fix the type error mentioned above”
+• “@cubic please fix the type error mentioned above”

 cubic will acknowledge your request and begin generating the fix.
-If you want a specific delivery method, say “open a fix PR” or “push commits to this PR.”
+If you want a separate PR instead of direct commits, say “open a fix PR.”

 Using the fix button in cubic

 Fix button For inline review comments, click the Generate fix button in the comment actions menu.
-Dashboard-triggered fixes always open a fix PR so you can review changes in isolation.
+Dashboard-triggered fixes commit directly to the PR’s branch by default.
 This is available when:

 • The comment identifies a specific issue in a file